ChiliEater/gloom-rs/report/report-2.md

     gl_Position = A*position;
 }
 ```
-The output vertices give the following image:
+The output vertices result in the following image:

 ![](img/3a-monkey.png)